 You should keep a written record of every decision - this is particularly important where you have refused the request.
 This should include the factors you considered and any other relevant information that you took into account.
 Save the record to EF so that, if the trader appeals against your decision, your appeals team colleagues will be able to see how you reached it.

 You should discuss cases of difficulty with your team leader.
-In cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Registration and Accounting Policy team.
+In cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Advisory policy team.

+Guidance about the process for submitting requests to the VAT Advisory policy team can be found in VPOLADV

 If you do grant the trader’s request, the new EDR date must not be more than four years earlier than the current date.

 Additionally, there will be circumstances in which you need to correct an EDR (rather than change an EDR at the trader’s request).
 These will occur when: